 This creates a natural split between your frontend and backend operations and the underlying commerce engine.
 This turns ordinary developers into super-charged developers thanks to increased efficiencies and productivity.
 No longer do you need an expensive full stack or proprietary eCommerce platform developer.
 This allows you to deploy new commerce solutions and get to market faster whilst enjoying access to a wider developer talent pool.

 Evaluating an eCommerce API

-Not all eCommerce APIs are created equal.
+Not all commerce APIs are created equal.

-Below you’ll find some key areas to consider and explore when you come to evaluating an eCommerce API that will fit your business and/or project requirements.
+Below you’ll find some key areas to consider and explore when you come to evaluating an e-commerce API that will fit your business and/or project requirements.